This department

 Description

-to the magnetic pole.
-This system was already in use in the 18th C.
+axis.
+The system was already in use in the 18th C.

 Collectors & museums refer to pantochronometers as "Magnetic

-early 19th century, probably in the UK, possibly by Essex
+early 19th century by Charles Essex

-19th century versions.
-Most makers referred to, or labeled them as,
+or labeled them as,

 "Magnetic Dial" {Porter

-pantochronometer, usually, but not always, with EOT tables (Equation of
+pantochronometer, and delivered usually, but not always, together with

 Time).